hellmarbecker/blog/_drafts/cohort-analysis-with-imply.markdown

 In this tutorial, you will

 - Generate a random data set that is suitable for cohort analysis
-- Ingest this data set into Imply Druid using the new SQL based ingestion
+- Ingest this data set into Imply Polaris
 - Create a suitable logical data model in Imply Pivot, on top of the Druid table
 - Create a cohort based visualisation.